Kelly Ridge, California: 2020 census

+Income and poverty

 In 2023, the US Census Bureau estimated that the median household income was $56,230, and the per capita income was $39,865.
 About 3.8% of families and 8.9% of the population were below the poverty line.

 Education

-Almost all of it is in the Oroville City Elementary School District, while a small piece extends into the Thermalito Union School District.
-All of it is the Oroville Union High School District.
+Almost all of the CDP is served by the Oroville City Elementary School District, while a small piece extends into the Thermalito Union School District.
+All students attend the Oroville Union High School District.